fablabbrighton/digital-fabrication-module/_posts/2018-11-17-jekyll-setup.md

 Markdown is great, but it has a few quirks worth noting.
 These can be made more irksome when wrapping your Markdown in Jekyll's 'liquid' syntax.

 ### Line breaks
-In these notes, I’m writing a lot of sentence fragments, so I need to use a lot of line break – as opposed to paragraphs.
+In these notes, I’m writing a lot of sentence fragments, so I need to use a lot of line breaks – as opposed to paragraphs.
 [These have a special syntax](https://daringfireball.net/projects/markdown/syntax#p):

 > The implication of the “one or more consecutive lines of text” rule is that Markdown supports “hard-wrapped” text paragraphs.
 This differs significantly from most other text-to-HTML formatters which translate every line break character in a paragraph into a `<br />` tag.
 > When you _do_ want to insert a `<br />` break tag using Markdown, you end a line with two or more spaces, then type return.